Day 1Arrive in Lisbon, Portugal

 Guided sightseeing includes a drive around Montjuïc to see the Olympic Stadium and a great panoramic view of the port and city.
 Continue to the city center to Plaza Catalunya and Paseo de Gracia to admire the fascinating eccentricity of Gaudi’s architectural masterpieces in Houses Battló and Mila and the Sagrada Familia (entrance fees not included).
 Join the optional excursion to Montserrat, situated 4,055 feet above sea level in a mountain range composed of strikingly pink conglomerate, a form of sedimentary rock, and site of the Benedictine abbey that hosts the Virgin of Montserrat Sanctuary, patron saint of Catalonia.
 (Breakfast)

-Enjoy vistas of the Spanish countryside as you drive via Saragossa, situated on the banks of the River Ebro, toward Madrid, the capital of Spain.
+Enjoy vistas of the Spanish countryside as you drive to Saragossa, situated on the banks of the River Ebro.
+Stop for a visit to the Basilica of Our Lady of Pilar.
+Later, continue to Madrid, the capital of Spain.
 (Breakfast)

 Situated 2,180 feet above sea level, the Spanish rightly say that Madrid is the nearest thing to Heaven.
 Guided sightseeing today includes a full panoramic drive by way of the Avenida Mayor, Puerta del Sol (Gate of the Sun), Parliament Square, and a picture stop outside the Royal Palace.
 Afternoon at leisure.
 Maybe join the optional excursion to Avila to visit St. Theresa's Convent.
 (Breakfast, Dinner)

 Your vacation ends with breakfast this morning.
 (Breakfast)

 Learn more about booking an air-inclusive vacation - the reasons why include, you'll receive free airport transfer on published dates and your air will be coordinated with your vacation.